-- Relocate 15 minute parking and loading bay to Brunswick Street and extent outstand.
-To be reviewed in wider parking strategy - Widen footpath on west side of Young Street and relocate parking to east side only.
-Could also be a raised road section. - Remove two on-site car spaces and clutter and redesign this as a pocket park which links to the Fitzroy Library entrance - Remove two car parks and extend outstand to provide a more prominent entrance to Fitzroy Library, including seating and signage. - 5 Locate permit parking for two Library vans in these spaces - 6 Redesign courtyard as a new outdoor space that is linked to Town Hall activities. - Replace asphalt and concrete pavements with high quality bluestone paving.
-Remove carparking and accommodate necessary vehicle access along the site frontage.
-Explore opportunities for seating, landscaping and facade lighting - 8 Provide extended outstand for greater pedestrian connectivity - 9 Provide extended outstands on either side of the street for safer crossing point for those travelling between Atherton gardens and Yarra Youth Centre - Develop an overall wayfinding and interpretation strategy for the precinct - Provision of more seating infront of community services and explore removal of tram shelter beneath awning
+- Relocate 15 minute parking and loading bay to Brunswick Street and extend outstand.
+To be reviewed in wider parking strategy - 2 Widen footpath on west side of Young Street and relocate parking to east side only.
+Could also be a raised road section - 3 Remove two on-site car spaces and clutter and redesign this as a pocket park which links to the Fitzroy Library entrance.
+Consider opportunities to reposition/relocate clothing bins. - 4 Remove two car parks and extend outstand to provide a more prominent entrance to Fitzroy Library, including trees, plant beds, seating and signage. - 5 Locate permit parking for two Library vans in these spaces - 6 Redesign courtyard as a new outdoor space that is linked to Town Hall activities

-(12) Investigate opportunities for e-charging points
+- Replace asphalt and concrete pavements with high quality bluestone paving.
+Remove car parking and accommodate necessary vehicle access along the site frontage.
+Explore opportunities for seating, landscaping and facade lighting - (8) Provide extended outstand for greater pedestrian connectivity - Provide extended outstands on either side of the street for safer crossing point for those travelling between Atherton gardens and Yarra Youth Centre - Develop an overall wayfinding and interpretation strategy for the precinct aiming to reduce signage clutter - (1) Provision of more seating in front of community services and explore removal of tram shelter beneath awning - (12) Investigate opportunities for e-charging points in the precinct